Death Drug: Home media

-Death Drug was released on home video in 1986 by Academy Home Entertainment in the US; the home video release included a newly taped introduction and closing by Philip Michael Thomas, talking about his acting accomplishments (including his then-current role on Miami Vice) and the lessons learned while acting in Death Drug.
+Death Drug was released on home video in 1986 by Academy Home Entertainment in the US; the home video release included a taped introduction and closing by Philip Michael Thomas, talking about his acting accomplishments (including his then-current role on Miami Vice) and the lessons learned while acting in Death Drug.
 The video also included Philip Michael Thomas' music video of "Just the Way I Planned It", from his album, Living the Book of My Life; the music video was presented as part of a news report in the middle of the picture, introduced as a "music clip" from Philip Michael Thomas' character, Jesse Thomas.

-In addition to Philip Michael Thomas' intro and outro and his music video, the Academy Home Video release also includes several newly filmed segments inserted into the original movie that frequently contradict both the actual film as well as each other.
+In addition to Philip Michael Thomas' intro and outro and his music video, the Academy Home Video release also includes several filmed segments inserted into the original movie that frequently contradict both the actual film as well as each other.